airbnb/gem-aws-creds/README.md

-# AWSCreds
+# AWS::Creds

-AWSCreds exposes your AWS credentials through a command line utility and a Ruby API.
+AWS::Creds exposes your AWS credentials through a command line utility and a Ruby API.

 ## Why?